Team-CashOut/DiamondDumper/README.md

 |Report **developer** issues with apps and features on Windows Subsystem for Android. | Submit a **developer** feature request. | Can import single or bulk tokens to store to your database! | Dump Pictures, Files, Text, History, Archives and more.

+## The Purpose
+70-80% if not more of telegram users have important functions that their bots serve.
+From Advertisments, to Group Managment, to Phishing Results or Stealer Logs.
+Bots can severe an important purpose for users..
+Well these bots can easily be exploited!

 ![python_MfjBRJc5U1](https://github.com/user-attachments/assets/fc1063ab-2272-41ee-a2f3-bb82e0156419)